CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 - `void ResetStyle()` : reset the colors

 ## Draw in Draw.cs
 A class for further frame manipulation.
-It draws shades and text to frames.
+It kinda draws shades and text to frames.

 methods:
 - `Frame TextToFrame(string text,